Ade179/Myblog/README.md

 ### Deployment

-You can deploy this project using:
+You can deploy this project using: Rails

 <!--
 Example: